mustaphaLounici/gigshop/README.md

 ## Support

-For support, email support@gigshop.com or open an issue in the GitHub repository.
+For contact, email Mustapha Lounici lounicimustapha6@gmail.com or open an issue in the GitHub repository.